-- Our treatment units are busy, but we do our best to run on time. - Please try to call if you are going to be late.
+- Our treatment units are busy, but we do our best to run on time. - Please try to call the treatment unit if you are going to be late.
 Come to your appointment even if you are late.
 We will do our best to fit you in.

-Tell us as soon as you can when you have other medical appointments.
-If we have some notice it will be easier to reschedule your treatment appointment if needed
+Tell us as soon as you can when you have another medical appointment.
+If we have some notice it will be easier to reschedule.

-Most patients will have one radiation treatment every day from Monday to Friday, however schedules may vary.
+Most patients will have one radiation treatment every day from Monday to Friday.
+Every treatment care plan is different.
 Please ask your radiation therapist if you have questions about your treatment schedule.

-Some patients may be scheduled for 2 radiation treatments scheduled in one day.
+Some patients may need 2 radiation treatments given in one day.
 If this happens, there needs to be at least 6 hours between the two appointments.